Debug add-ins in Office on the web

-You can build and debug add-ins on a computer that isn't running Windows or the Office 2013 or Office 2016 desktop client—for example, if you're developing on a Mac.
-This article describes how to use Office Online to test and debug your add-ins.
+- To debug add-ins on a computer that isn't running Windows or the Office desktop client—for example, if you're developing on a Mac or Linux.

-To debug your add-in by using Office Online:
+To debug your add-in by using Office on the web:

-If you set breakpoints in your code, Office Online might throw an error indicating that it is unable to save.
+If you set breakpoints in your code, Office on the web might throw an error indicating that it's unable to save.